The Hilarious House of Frightenstein

 EMPY THE WONDROUS WHALE

 Empy believes that everyone is nice, loving and an amazing person inside but understands that it can be difficult to communicate that with the world around us.
 She has a knack for listening and understanding people’s emotions and is always willing to lend a helping fin.
 Helping children understand their emotions so they can turn the most negative feelings into a strength that they can build character on is her calling.
 Come join Empy and friends in the Ocean of Emotion.
 Preschool.
 Animated.
-In Development.

 13-year-old EMILY REESE is an aggressively optimistic overachieving eighth grader who is determined to make her mark at Blakely Secondary School by transforming the long-floundering school band into a WORLD-CLASS COMPETITIVE MARCHING BAND.
 At first glance it appears to be an impossible task, because while some of the students in the band program have raw musical talent and untapped potential, they have never actually attempted to play while marching before.
 Whole different skill set!